 As I reflect on Memorial Day and all those who have bravely put their lives on the line for our freedom, I think of the veterans who reside in our facilities, and how we shouldn't consider them veterans just one day a year.

 I have heard nursing leaders refer to their nursing staff as their children.
 I think this can be good if it is in the context that your staff is like family.
 But I think it can be damaging if you feel you need to "parent" your staff.

 Nursing shortages are nothing new, and they're going to get worse.
 So why haven't we adopted solutions that other countries have already?
 There ARE ways to get around this.

 The next time you feel like pulling out your hair if "just one more person puts on that call light," remember that, as nurses, we're No. 1 in the hearts and minds of the public out there.

 Sometimes we get so stuck in the mud of winter, get so despondent that we forget that spring is right around the corner.
 Of course, I am talking metaphorically.
 Often, we forget that we can make changes — heck, even be the change.

 Let's face it, healthcare is siloed enough without nurses running around with an "I'll do it all on my own" attitude.
 Pride is a toxic condition no nurse can afford to suffer from.

-The Real Nurse Jackie is written by Jacqueline Vance, RNC, CDONA/LTC, a 2012 APEX Award of Excellence winner for Blog Writing.
-Vance is a real life long-term care nurse who also is the director of clinical affairs for the American Medical Directors Association.
+The Real Nurse Jackie is written by Jacqueline Vance, RNC, CDONA/LTC, an APEX Award of Excellence winner for Blog Writing.
+Vance is a real life long-term care nurse.
+A nationally respected nurse educator and past national LTC Nurse Administrator of the Year, she also is an accomplished stand-up comedienne.
 The opinions supplied here are her own and do not necessarily reflect those of her employer or her professional affiliates.